jeffstienstra/csv-weather-reporter/README.md

-Welcome to the CSV Weather Reporter!
+~ Welcome to the CSV Weather Reporter, by Jeff Stienstra ~

 To get the app ready: